Aral-Tech/Traffic-ai/README.md

 ![Epoch vs Time for Map1](back-ai/plots/time_vs_epoch_city1.png)

+## What this means:
+Learning Effectiveness: The agent learned to manage traffic effectively within the first 6-7 epochs, drastically reducing total time.
+Afterward, the improvements taper off, indicating diminishing returns.

+Convergence: The model seems to have converged to a relatively stable solution after around 10 epochs.
+Continuing training beyond that point does not seem to improve performance much, meaning the system is close to its optimal performance based on the current setup.

 [//]: # (### Epoch vs Time for Map 2)

 [//]: # (![Epoch vs Time for Map2]&#40;plots/time_vs_epoch_city3.png&#41;)